 BB: By your recollection, how many people would you guess were there when you first started staring at the scene, compared to when turned back around and went back?

 YA: [Laughter] Yeah, and my brother was like, “Fool, go home!”
-And at that time, many dresses weren’t really popular.
-You had to be a special person to wear a mini dress on, and my brother was like, “People are not looking at you on that dress!
+And at that time, mini-dresses weren’t really popular.
+You had to be a special person to wear a mini-dress and I had a mini-dress on, and my brother was like, “People are not looking at you on that dress!
 People are trying to get stuff!”
-And then my brother in law came and he was like, “I’ll take you home”, but at that time they’re going to another furniture store, and my brother in law runs up into this store, and I’m looking at him like, “Are you crazy?”
+And then my brother-in-law came and he was like, “I’ll take you home”, but at that time they’re going to another furniture store, and my brother-in-law runs up into this store, and I’m looking at him like, “Are you crazy?”
 And he’s pulling this very long console TV, and he says “’Vonne, come over here and help me!”
 And I’m like, “I can’t pick that up!” you know.
-So he takes me home, and we get home and I was telling my mother what was happening, and my mother was like, “Oh, well you all need to stop?” and I was like, “Well I’m telling you.”
+So he takes me home, and we get home and I was telling my mother what was happening, and my mother was like, “Oh, well you all need to stop,” and I was like, “Well I’m telling you.”
 So by that time my brother comes, and we get my mother and we take her up on Dexter and H. Rap Brown was on Dexter standing on a trailer platform giving a speech and my mother was like, “Oh my goodness!”
-It had spread and people were running and just breaking stuff, you know, and we were like “Listen Mom!
-Listen to what he has to say!” and my mother was like, “Nuh uh, take me home!” and by this time, some guys went to tip the car over and they set it on fire.
+It had spread and people were running and just breaking stuff, you know, and we were like, “Listen, Mom, listen to what he has to say!” and my mother was like, “Nuh uh, take me home!” and by this time, some guys went to tip the car over and they set it on fire.

 BB: Oh my gosh.
 Okay.

 YA: And my mother was like, “Alright, that’s it.
 Take me home!”
-So we take her home and then my brother’s like, “Let’s go back on 12th street!”
-We go back up to 12th street and by this time there is a guy—many stores, just about everything had been broken into—and there was one guy that came down the middle of the 12th and he had a five gallon can of gasoline, and he was pouring it down the middle of the street.
-Coleman Young and some of the dignitaries came down the street in a police car and they were trying on the bullhorns, telling people, “Go back in your homes!
+So we take her home and then my brother said, “Let’s go back on Twelfth street!”
+We go back up to Twelfth street and by this time there is a guy—many stores, just about everything had been broken into—and there was one guy that came down the middle of the Twelfth and he had a five gallon can of gasoline, and he was pouring it down the middle of the street.
+Coleman Young and some of the other dignitaries came down the street in a police car and they were trying on the bullhorns, telling people, “Go back in your homes!
 Everybody stop!” and they bricked the car and broke the windows out.
 When this guy pours the gas, the two guys that had the long poles in the beginning came out with rags wrapped around the top of the poles like a torch.
 They threw a match and it lit the whole line of gasoline up.
 They stuck those poles into the gasoline and started flinging them, and the wads of cloth were going into the buildings.
-My brother was like, “Look, it’s really time to go.”
+So, my brother was like, “Look, it’s really time to go.”
 So we go on Linwood and we see them starting on Linwood.
 So I said, “Well I’ve got to go home and change.”
-We go home, and we change, and my brother and his friend says, “Ok we’ll take you one more time, and don’t get out of the car.”
-I get out of the car; by this time martial law had been declared and I’m not sure whether had been the next day or the day after, but martial law had been declared.
+We go home, and we change, and then my brother and his friend says, “Ok we’ll take you one more time, and don’t get out of the car.”
+I get out of the car; by this time Martial Law had been declared— and I’m not sure whether had been the next day or the day after, but Martial Law had been declared.
 The National Guard bivouacked at Central High School, and they came down Linwood, and all of these soldiers were in the back of the trucks.
-And I distinctly remember a very young white soldier, standing on the back of the truck—there were lots of them standing with their guns pointed at everyone, and they said, “All you black so and sos, get your ass, back in your house,” and the guy shot in the air.
+And I distinctly remember a very young white soldier standing on the back of the truck—there were lots of them standing with their guns pointed at everyone, and they said, “All you Black so-and-sos, get your asses back in your house,” and the guy shot in the air.
 That is the first shot I remember hearing.
 When they did that I didn’t need to be convinced to go home.
-We went home and the next day, the soldiers would literally come in and they were raiding a lot of people houses.
+We went home and the next day, the soldiers would literally come in and they were raiding a lot of peoples' houses.
 And they came in our house and my mother was frustrated.
-I guess someone—there were a lot of apartment buildings on the corner so I guess they had seen the comings and goings of my brothers and I. And they had called, but during that time a lot of people say, “The demise of Detroit happened because of the riot,” and I do believe that.
+I guess someone—there were a lot of apartment buildings on the corner so I guess they had seen the comings and goings of my brothers and I and they had called.
+But during that time a lot of people say, “The demise of Detroit happened because of the riot,” and I do believe that.
 But I also know that the fear that people said was prevalent was not there.
-I know that there were caravans of people, black and white, that were coming down to the 12th Street area to see what was going on.
-People were more curious about what is going on rather than a safety back there, and then there was no killing at that point.
+I know that there were caravans of people, Black and white, that were coming down to the Twelfth Street area to see what was going on.
+People were more curious about what was going on than really having a safety factor, and then there was no killings at that point.

-YA: I remember we sit on the porch, and it was just a stream of cars coming; of black and white people.
-‘Cause our neighborhood was still—the majority was white on the one side of Puritan, and on one side was black.
+YA: I remember we were sitting on the porch, and it was just a stream of cars coming; of Black and white people.
+Because our neighborhood was still—the majority was white on the one side of Puritan, and on one side was Black.
 And they were pulling up and they were like, “Do you know where can we can get a color TV from?”
 And the guys would go, “Hold on,” and they would run off and they would get people a color TV, and then my older brother—God rest his soul—but I do know for a fact that he was being paid.
-Like people would come up, would get the black guys in the neighborhoods to set their buildings on fire.
+Like people would come up, would get the Black guys in the neighborhoods to set their buildings on fire.

 YA: And they were paying them between one and five hundred dollars.
-My brother was interviewed for one of the show which was in Seattle.
+My brother was interviewed for one of the show which was in [The Shadow ?].
 And he did tell that story.
-You know, but most of the time, people were not being asked what happened that night.
-And in places like—I know you’ve heard of --?
+You know, but most of the time, people were not being asked what really happened that night.
+And in places like—I know you’ve heard of [redacted]?

 YA: I shouldn’t have mentioned their name, can you edit that out?